risabbir/TaskGlide/README.md

     *   While the free "Spark" plan is usually sufficient for development, if you are on the "Blaze" (pay-as-you-go) plan, ensure billing is active for your Google Cloud project associated with Firebase.
 Firestore operations might be restricted if billing fails, though this usually results in errors other than `PERMISSION_DENIED`.

 By meticulously checking these steps, particularly the **Firebase Project ID match**, the **exact security rules**, and using the **Firestore Rules Simulator**, you should be able to resolve the `PERMISSION_DENIED` error.

+### Font Loading Errors (403 Forbidden)

+If you see console errors like `Failed to load resource: ... .woff2 ... status of 403 ()`, this typically means the server is forbidding access to these font files.
+*   **Cause:** This is often due to environment-specific configurations, especially if using platforms like Cloud Workstations.
+It could be related to Content Security Policy (CSP) headers, proxy configurations, or network access rules on the server/platform hosting your development environment.
+*   **Solution:** This is generally not an issue within the Next.js application code itself (as `geist` fonts are standard).
+You'll need to investigate the configuration of your hosting/development platform (e.g., Cloud Workstations settings, any intermediary proxies or firewalls).

+### React Hydration Mismatch Errors (e.g., `bis_skin_checked="1"`)

+If you see hydration errors mentioning unexpected attributes like `bis_skin_checked="1"`:
+*   **Cause:** This is almost always caused by a **browser extension** (like Grammarly, Bitdefender Anti-tracker, or some accessibility tools) modifying the HTML of your page after the server renders it but before React fully hydrates on the client.
+*   **Solution:**
+    *   Try running your application in an **Incognito/Private Browsing window** (which usually disables extensions).
+    *   Temporarily disable all browser extensions and see if the error disappears.
+*   The application already uses `suppressHydrationWarning={true}` on root elements, which is the standard React way to handle such unavoidable discrepancies.
+No further application code changes can typically "fix" DOM modifications made by external browser extensions.

 ## Development